Alex Covell (she/her)

 I have had lived experience of disability since I was child and am passionate about Attitude is Everything due to my own experiences of feeling unable to attend music festivals as a teenager due to my access requirements not being met.
 It gives me immense pride to know that someone with my access requirements can now camp at a wide range of UK festivals.

 Outside of work, I am the Chair of Inclusion in London and also an author and musician.
-I first came into contact with Attitude is Everything when my band band the Awkward Silences played a Club Attitude night.
+I first came into contact with Attitude is Everything when my band the Awkward Silences played a Club Attitude night.

-Phoebe Roberts
+Phoebe Roberts (she/her)

 I’m Attitude is Everything’s Skills Development Manager, leading the activity of our Beyond the Music initiative, including the creation of our Professionals Network and by brokering training, mentoring, shadowing and skills development opportunities.